 The special underarms also allow a lot of arm movement that is needed in skiing or snowboarding.
-Additionally the underarms also have built in ventilating zippers so if you really work up a sweat you can cool off without sacrificing warmth or waterproof-ness.
+Additionally the underarms also have built in breathable ventilating zippers so if you really work up a sweat you can cool off without sacrificing warmth or waterproof-ness.

 The length of the jacket was also designed with multisport use in mind.
 A jacket that is too short is obviously uncomfortable and having the back lift while bending is a privacy issue as well as a warmth issue.
 This hip length jacket will fit all but extremely tall men very well and the dropped back hem prevents any peeks of skin while moving around.
 Overly long hems aren’t as much of a problem as too short of a hem but can be an issue with climbing gear.
-The specific length of this jacket allows for easy use with a climbing harness.
+The specific length of this waterproof jacket allows for easy use with a climbing harness.

-Overall the Beta AR is really just a great overall luxury jacket, especially for men who participate in many outdoor activities but also want something that looks great for use around the town.
+Overall the Beta AR waterproof jacket is really just a great overall luxury jacket, especially for men who participate in many outdoor activities but also want something that looks great for use around the town.
 This jacket will keep you warm, comfortable and completely dry- even in severe weather conditions.
 It is also durable and tough, making it a long-lasting piece of outdoor gear that will put up with extended use for many years.

 Aside from its price point, the Arc’teryx AR is an incredible jacket that doesn’t disappoint.
 Consider how much you’ll actually use this jacket before buying it to ensure you will feel happy with its price.